-17 WORKING WITH THE SHAREHOLDERS
+16 WORKING WITH THE SHAREHOLDERS

 The company will undertake to keep the shareholders informed of all substantive matters, as set out in the performance targets above.
 The Company will work to build a culture of accountability and constructive working practices between the shareholders and the Company.
-It is expected that any conflicts that may arise between the shareholders and the Company will be resolved directly between the shareholders and the Company, acknowledging appropriate governance practices.
+It is expected that any conflicts that may arise between the shareholders and the Company will be resolved directly between the shareholders and the Company, in accordance with appropriate governance practices.